openwdl/wdl/SPEC.md

 </p>
 </details>

 Relative paths are interpreted relative to the execution directory, whereas absolute paths are interpreted in a container-dependent way.
+Absolute paths that reference locations outside the task's execution directory may not be supported by all execution engines, particularly in environments where access to the container's filesystem is restricted.

 <details>
 <summary>